 A low TRIR score indicates:

-• High value on safety culture and ownership
+• A safety culture that values personal ownership

 • Safety commitment from the top down and bottom up

-• Only random OSHA visits for special emphasis
+• Only random OSHA visits for special emphasis, with low or no violations

 • Eligible to apply for SHARP Certification